massgov/mayflower/guidelines/search-and-structured-data.md

 ---
 description: >-
-  Guidelines around adding structured metadata to your website for search engine optimization and seamless consumption in the [Commonwealth's search application](search.mass.gov).
+  Guidelines around adding structured metadata to your website for search engine optimization and seamless consumption in the Commonwealth's search application (search.mass.gov).
 ---

 # Search and Structured Data